 Even under high temperature, in thick humidity and sweltering conditions, the air conditioner will start easily to deliver cold air.

 With a high output, it’s your best bet for a ducted installation.
-The only knock on the Coleman Mach 15 is it is noiser then the other RV AC s on our list.
+The only knock on the Airxcel Mach 15 is it is noiser then the other RV AC s on our list.

 It’s compatible with standard 14″ x 14″ vent openings.
 If you want a non-ducted installation, you’ll need a Coleman ceiling assembly kit, which is available separately.

 For the non-ducted installation, you can also install a heat strip for warm air.
-The Coleman Mach 15+ RV air conditioner is available in white or black and installation is fairly easy.
+The Airxcel Mach 15+ RV air conditioner is available in white or black and installation is fairly easy.